Algorithmic neutrality

-The idea, put another way, is that behind this standard characterization of scientific neutrality lies the thesis that epistemic values are \emph{endogenous} to the aim of science, and that non-epistemic values are \emph{exogenous} to it.
-This suggests a more general characterization notion of neutrality that extends beyond the case of science---a characterization in terms of the aim of a system or practice and values that are either endogenous or exogenous to that aim.
-This general characterization, I maintain, is the kind of neutrality at issue in the examples I gave above.
-In the vaccine case, the law aims to distribute vaccines to maximize saving lives.
-When values that are exogenous to this aim---e.g. political values---play a role in how the agency distributes vaccines, the agency's distribution practice is thereby not neutral.
-Likewise, your grading policy aims to distribute grades on the basis of participation.
-When values that are exogenous to this aim---e.g. financial values---play a role in how you give grades, your grading practice is thereby not neutral.
+This suggests a general kind of neutrality---in terms of the aim of a system or practice and values that are either internal or external to that aim.
+Your role as a tour guide aims to show tourists local attractions.
+When values external to this aim—your financial interests—play a role in how you guide tours, your practice is thereby not neutral.
+The aim of a copy machine is to make copies.
+When values external to this aim—the integrity of the monetary system—play a role in how the machine makes (or doesn't make) copies, its ‘practice' is thereby not neutral.